Tangerine-Community/Tangerine/docs/developer/debugging.md

   etc...
 ```

-Add the folloiwng to your node process:
+Add the following to your node process:

 ```
 --inspect=[::]:9229 index.js